ZigaSajovic/CppML/README.md

 In this tutorial, we will go over the design of the `CppML` language and explore its prominent features in depth.
 You will learn about [`compositional pipelines`](./docs/tutorial/index.md#pipe) and the flow of [`parameter packs`](./docs/tutorial/index.md#parameter-pack) through them.
 You will learn about the structure of [`metafunctions`](./docs/tutorial/index.md#metafunction), how to understand their [`metafunction type`](./docs/tutorial/index.md#metafunction-type), and how they [`integrate with pipelines`](./docs/tutorial/index.md#using-pipes).
 You will learn how to [`manipulate metafunctions`](./docs/tutorial/index.md#manipulating-metafunctions) using concepts like [`Currying`](./docs/tutorial/index.md#currying), [`Product Maps`](./docs/tutorial/index.md#product-map) and [`Branch Pipes`](./docs/tutorial/index.m#functional-branching), and how to compose them into algorithms that will build your class designs.

 Interspersed throughout the tutorial are *use-cases*, where we will formulate a problem and break down its solution into steps, and than translate them into `CppML`.
-Through them you will learn how to encode construction of (increasingly) complex designs into  **elegant** and **concise** functional **expressions**.
+Through them you will learn how to encode construction of (increasingly) complex designs into  **concise** and **readable** functional **expressions**.

 ---